What is a protective order?

 How can a protective order help me?

 The purpose of a protective order is to prevent future assaults by your partner.
-The protective order will usually make it illegal for him to be near you, your children, your home, your workplace, and your children's school.
-Then you can call the police for help when he is where he is not supposed to be and the police can intervene before he assaults you or your children again.
+The protective order will usually make it illegal for them to be near you, your children, your home, your workplace, and your children's school.
+Then you can call the police for help when they are where they are not supposed to be and the police can intervene before they assault you or your children again.